Low-temperature behaviour of social and economic networks: Temperature-dependent ensembles of graphs

-so that only those pairs of vertices with $\epsilon_{ij}<\mu$ are connected.
-This is the well-known \emph{degenerate} behaviour of Fermions at zero temperature, and $\mu$ is also termed the \emph{Fermi energy} $\epsilon_F=\mu$.
-This clarifies the role of $\mu$ as the available energy per link when $T\to 0$: at absolute zero only the topology with the minimum value of $E_A -\mu L_A$ can be realized, and this topology is obtained by drawing all and only the links with $\epsilon_{ij}<\mu$.
-A final general comment is that eq.(\ref{eq:p}) reduces to the ``classical'' limit
+where $\Theta(x)=1$ if $x>0$ and $\Theta(x)=0$ if $x<0$.
+Technically, we should define $\Theta(0)=1/2$ in order to capture the correct behaviour of eq.(\ref{eq:p}), even if we will not encounter this situation in what follows.
+The above equation means that only those pairs of vertices for which $\epsilon_{ij}<\mu$ are connected.
+This is analogous to the well-known \emph{degenerate} behaviour of Fermions at zero temperature, and $\mu$ is also termed the \emph{Fermi energy} $\epsilon_F=\mu$.
+This clarifies the role of $\mu$ as the available energy per link when $T\to 0$: at absolute zero, only the topology with the minimum value of $E_A -\mu L_A$ can be realized.
+This topology is obtained by drawing all and only the links with $\epsilon_{ij}<\mu$.

-We now consider various specific cases.
-The simplest scenario is when all link energies are equal: $\epsilon_{ij}=\epsilon$.
-This yields a temperature-dependent random graph since all probabilities $p_{ij}$ are equal to $p(T)=[e^{(\epsilon-\mu)/T}+1]^{-1}$.
-While the properties of the random graph are well-known, in our framework some intriguing results emerge as $T\to 0$.
-First of all note that $p(0)=\Theta(\mu-\epsilon)$ and the graph is either fully connected ($\mu>\epsilon$) or empty ($\mu<\epsilon$).
-This provides us with a temperature-based definition of sparseness of a random graph: we can define a random graph as \emph{sparse} (\emph{dense}) if $\epsilon>\mu$ ($\epsilon<\mu$) since when $T=0$ the graph becomes empty (fully connected).
-Then, it is clear that the critical probability $p_c\sim 1/N$ marking the percolation transition with the onset of a giant connected component can only be displayed by sparse graphs, and if we fix $\epsilon$ and $\mu$ with $\epsilon<\mu$ we can regard the phase transition as temperature-dependent.
-In particular, there is a \emph{critical percolation temperature} $T_c$ such that $p(T_c)=p_c\sim 1/N$.
-Inverting $p(T)$ we find